PedroBaqui/diagnose-heart/README.md

 	a) predicts the contours for test cases
 	b) extracts the sex-age inforamtion for test cases

-####part B.
+#### part B.
 run >>python train.py
 it will run these step in CNN_B

-###TRAIN: Combine all the processed results that contains the area of the contours, build train model based on the know volume result, and predict for the unknows
+### B. Combine all the processed results that contains the area of the contours, build train model based on the know volume result, and predict for the unknows
 run >> ./train_pred.py
-#use case 1-700 to train the fitting models
-#read all the results from CNN_A/output and CNN_B/output
-#train the following models:
+use case 1-700 to train the fitting models,read all the results from CNN_A/output and CNN_B/output, train the following models:
 	a) sex-age model
 	b) largest-slice model
 	c) 4-channel model